 The player has made 130-plus Test appearances for Australia.

 Australia have dropped veteran spinner Nathan Lyon, for the first time since 2013, for their third and final Test against the West Indies.
-This selection move came as a shock to all the fans ahead of the third Pink Ball contest between the two sides.
+This selection move came as a shock to all the fans ahead of the third Pink Ball contest.
 The last time they dropped Lyon was in an overseas Test against England in 2013, which was also coincidentally the debut red-ball match of another Australian spinner, Ashton Agar.

 –